JanHerca/urantiapedia/output/wikijs/en/article/Henry_Begemann/Le_processus_didentification.md

 In any case, this influence on identity is great.
 With its coming, the soul comes into existence, although in an embryonic state, I think we should not consider the soul as a change of the old identity, but as the creation of a new identity, in the sense that there are now two identities.
 It is a paradoxical situation, characterized by divergent needs and giving rise to conflicts in making a decision.
 What are the most valid, most real values?
 What is the most real identity?

 Soul birth is not the equivalent of the new birth, the prerequisite for entry into the kingdom of heaven.
 The soul that comes into existence upon the arrival of the Thought Adjuster is not yet immortal.
-The soul can also die ([UB 112:3.2](/en/The_Urantia_Book/112#p3_2)).
+The soul can also die (<a id="a69_226"></a>[UB 112:3.2](/en/The_Urantia_Book/112#p3_2)).
 The new birth, being a spiritual phenomenon, can hardly be defined intellectually.
 But an essential factor in the new birth is conscious identification with the soul.
-“The personality of the mortal creature can become eternal by identifying with the indwelling spirit through the technique of choosing to do the will of the Father” ([UB 118:1.2](/en/The_Urantia_Book/118#p1_2)) Although this can sometimes come as a seemingly sudden breakthrough-achievement, most of the time it is a process.
+“The personality of the mortal creature can become eternal by identifying with the indwelling spirit through the technique of choosing to do the will of the Father” (<a id="a69_605"></a>[UB 118:1.2](/en/The_Urantia_Book/118#p1_2)) Although this can sometimes come as a seemingly sudden breakthrough-achievement, most of the time it is a process.

 And the process of identification, the upward movement of the seat or center of identity, continues its progress.
 On the morontia worlds the soul becomes the vehicle of life, even though the mind was on the material plane.
-“The mind is your ship, the Adjuster is your pilot, the human will is the captain” ([UB 111:2.1](/en/The_Urantia_Book/111#p2_1)).
+“The mind is your ship, the Adjuster is your pilot, the human will is the captain” (<a id="a71_307"></a>[UB 111:2.1](/en/The_Urantia_Book/111#p2_1)).
 The soul is the seat of identity, both of the human personality and of the Thought Adjuster, who also takes part in his own personal way in the process of identification.
 I speculate that these soul identities gradually overlap until fusion is accomplished.

 And then begins the long preparation for acquiring a spiritual vehicle.
 The seat of identity must be raised in the spirit-energy system.
 Mind, instead of being a spiritual mind, truly becomes a spirit-mind.
 When we leave the local universe, the body or form will no longer be provided, but the ascending spirit is able to project its own spiritual form.